elmordo/terarium/README.md

 There is no typo in name of this library.
 Double `r` could lead to confusion with the [Terra](https://crates.io/crates/terra) library which is absolutely out of this library scope. :-)

+# Changes in 0.2

+* Simplification of the `Template` struct api (when content is added, it cannot be changed)
+* Content can be named

+For full changelog see CHANGELOG.md